Ropho/HASH_TABLE/README.md

 + strcmp_avx_2 (even though it's avx2 we can rewrite it with avx ourselves)
   * > self 27% (82.500.0000)
   * > called 3.700.000 times
   > Was rewritten in asm.
 Function self time reduced in 2 times (44.000.000 -> 22.000.000).
 Got no boost in overall time.
+Probably, the function wasn't the "bottle neck" in our program.
+Gonna look through other functions.

 		r_strcmp: